 Crease Line Brush

-Your crease line brush is not going to be as densely packed as other brushes, but it won’t be as fluffy as your blending brush either.
+Your crease line brush will not be as densely packed as other brushes, but it won’t be as fluffy as your blending brush.
 The unique shape and short bristles make it ideal for applying eyeshadow along your crease.

 Precision Concealer Brush

-A precision concealer brush is a great brush for eyeshadow application.
-It gives you the control that you need to carefully place pigments along your lid.
+A precision concealer brush is an excellent brush for eyeshadow application.
+It gives you the control to place pigments along your lid carefully.
 You can also use this to contour around your eye!

 Flat Shader Brush

-A flat shader brush is the most common brush used for eyeshadow application.
+A flat shader brush is the most common brush used for eyeshadow applications.
 These come in various sizes.
-Large brushes can help you get one eyeshadow looks quickly.
+Large brushes can help you get one eyeshadow look quickly.
 Smaller brushes are perfect for your next smokey eye.

 How To Apply One Color Eyeshadow For Beginners

-The easiest way to do this is with a cream eyeshadow or eyeshadow stick and your fingers.
-If you have zero tools but want to apply a little bit of eyeshadow, this is the perfect idea for you.
+The easiest way is with a cream or eyeshadow stick and your fingers.
+If you have zero tools but want to apply some eyeshadow, this is the perfect idea.

 Eyeshadow Tips For Beginners

-As you delve into the world of makeup, you’re going to come across quite a few looks that you love.
-Making sure that your eyeshadow game is on point is important to pull those looks off.
+As you delve into the world of makeup, you’ll come across quite a few looks you love.
+Ensuring your eyeshadow game is on point is essential to pull those looks off.
 These eyeshadow tips for beginners will help you have flawless eye makeup.